-To properly diagnose or treat heart issues, a cardiologist inserts a long, thin tube called a catheter into an artery or vein and pushes it up to the heart.
+To properly diagnose or treat cardiovascular disease, a cardiologist inserts a long, thin tube called a catheter into an artery or vein and pushes it up to the heart.
 Patients are awake during this procedure, but receive medication to help them relax.

 Our labs use the radial-first technique of introducing the catheter into the wrist.